jasonish/docker-suricata/README.md

 Suricata log directory in the container so you can view the Suricata logs from outside the container.

+## Docker Tags (Suricata Versions)

+- master: The latest code from the git master branch.
+- latest: The latest release version.
+- 5.0: The latest 5.0 patch release.
+- 4.1: The latest 4.1 patch release.

+Specific version tags also exist for versions 4.1.5 and newer.

+Examples:

+    docker pull jasonish/suricata:latest
+    docker pull jasonish/suricata:4.1
+    docker pull jasonish/suricata:5.0.0

-## Volumes
+## Logging

-### /var/log/suricata

-The directory /var/log/suricata is exposed as a volume.
-Another container can attach it by using the --volumes-from Docker option.
+The directory `/var/log/suricata` is exposed as a volume.
+Another container can attach it by using the `--volumes-from` Docker option.
 For example:

 - Start the Suricata container with a name:

         docker run -it --net=host --name=suricata jasonish/suricata -i enp3s0

-- Start a second container with volumes-from:
+- Start a second container with `--volumes-from`:

         docker run -it --net=host --volumes-from=suricata logstash /bin/bash

-This will expose /var/log/suricata from the Suricata container as /var/log/suricata in the Logstash container.
+This will expose `/var/log/suricata` from the Suricata container as `/var/log/suricata` in the Logstash container.

+## Configuration

+TODO

+## Suricata-Update

+TODO